joshuamabina/blog/laravel-deployment-brain-dump.md

 ```
 The command above regenerates a list of all classes that need to be included in the project.

-> **Note:**
+> **Note:** Prior to Laravel 5.5, we could also achieve this by running: `php artisan dump:autoload`

-> Prior to Laravel 5.5, we could also achieve this by running: `php artisan dump:autoload`
+#### The autoloading story

-#### The Autoloading Story
+Not so long ago, referencing code defined in a separate class i.e. separate file, was not a piece of cake.
+It meant including a handful of include and/or require statements at the top of each class.
+Some said that this was one of the [biggest annoyances](http://php.net/manual/en/language.oop5.autoload.php).

-Not so long ago, only developers writing idiomatic OO code used one source file per class definition.
-Not a piece of cake.
-Referencing other class definitions meant, one had to include so many includes at the top of the file.
-Terrible.
+PHP 5's release brought a savior, `spl_autoload_register()` function which enabled classes and interfaces to be automatically loaded.

-PHP autoloading came to the rescue, right about PHP 5's release.
 PHP developers could now magically make classes talk to each other.
 One less thing to worry about.

 A code example: